-Place: Room 105
+Place: Room 712

 The rules and regulations of this school are designed for the purpose of providing a good atmosphere for learning in a safe, comfortable environment.
-Offenses such as tardiness, truancy, and other minor offenses could be applied to Wednesday Detention.
+Assignment to detention could be the consequence for offenses such as tardiness, truancy, and other minor offenses.